jvmbytes/pipeline-cps-param-plugin/README.md

 ## Legal

-This project is licensed under the terms of the [MIT license](LICENSE).
+This project is licensed under the terms of the [Apache License Version 2.0](LICENSE).